This FAQ was developed by the Secure Technology Alliance (formerly the Smart Card Alliance) to answer questions about EMV.

 Card authentication protects the payment system against counterfeit cards.
-Card authentication methods are defined in the EMV specifications and the associated payment brand chip specifications.
+Card authentication methods are defined in the EMV specifications and the associated payment network chip specifications.
 Card authentication can take place online with the issuer authenticating the transaction using a dynamic cryptogram, offline with the card and terminal performing static or dynamic data authentication, or both.

 Cardholder verification authenticates the cardholder.
 EMV supports four CVMs:

 - Online PIN, where the PIN is encrypted and verified online by the card issuer

 - Offline PIN, where the PIN is verified offline by the EMV chip card

 - Signature verification, where the cardholder signature on the receipt is compared to the signature on the back of the card

 - No CVM, where none is used (typically for low value transactions or for transactions at unattended POS locations

 Depending on payment network rules and issuer preference, chip cards are personalized with one or more CVMs in order to be accepted in as wide a variety of locations as possible.
 Different terminal types support different CVMs.
 For example, attended POS devices, in addition to supporting signature, may support online or offline PINs (or both), while some unattended card-activated terminals may support “no CVM.”